agilepro/epiconsciousness/docs/Ethics/Morality/what-is-morality.md

 ## Layers and Scope

 To be able to talk about morals clearly, we need to distinguish between the multiple layers and scope of morals.
+Much of the confusion in discussions of morality often have to do with

 ![image showing four layers of morality](moral-layers.png)